Shared ownership

 Anyone who doesn’t own a property in the UK or abroad and has a household income of less than £80,000 per year can apply.

-We will give you details on how to apply online.
+You can apply online.
 We will carry out an assessment of your application to find out which share is right for you.
 If you have enough savings to buy a home on the open market, you may not be able to buy a shared ownership home.

 What are the initial costs?